G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Proof of Theorem and Theorem

 The necessary part of Theorem \ref{thm-AutYTD} immediately follows from Theorem \ref{thm-torusproper} and Theorem \ref{thm-JTslope}.
 So the rest of this paper is devoted to proving Theorem \ref{thm-YTD}.

-By Theorem \ref{thm-analytic}, we just need to prove the Mabuchi energy is $\bG$-proper.
+By Theorem \ref{thm-analytic}, we just need to prove the Mabuchi functional is $\bG$-coercive.
 The general strategy is of course motivated by \cite{BBJ18} and our previous work \cite{LTW19}.
 However due to the various complications caused by twists, we need to re-work out the argument more carefully.
 One main point is that we only work with $\bK$-invariant (in particular $(S^1)^r$-invariant) metrics.
-The proof is processed by contradiction argument.
-So we assume that the Mabuchi energy is not $\bG$-proper.
+The proof proceeds by contradiction.
+So we assume that the Mabuchi energy is not $\bG$-coercive.